bucketco/bucket-javascript-sdk/README.md

 Note: To get started with automatic feedback collection, make sure you call `bucket.user()`.

+Live Satisfaction works even if you're not using the SDK to send events to Bucket.
+It works because the Bucket SDK maintains a live connection to Bucket's servers and can show a Live Satisfaction prompt whenever the Bucket servers determines that an event should trigger a prompt - regardless of how this event is sent to Bucket.

 You can find all the options to make changes to the default behaviour in the [Bucket feedback documentation](./FEEDBACK.md).

 #### Bucket feedback UI